2026 Nevada gubernatorial election

-The 2026 Nevada gubernatorial election will be held on November 3, 2026, to elect the governor of the U.S. state of Nevada.
-Incumbent Republican governor Joe Lombardo is running for re-election to a second term in office.
+The 2026 Nevada gubernatorial election will be held on November 3, 2026, to elect the governor of Nevada.
+Republican incumbent Joe Lombardo is seeking a second term.
+He is being challenged by Democratic attorney general Aaron Ford.

+Primary elections took place on June 9, 2026.
+Lombardo won the Republican nomination with 91.0% of the vote.
+Ford won the Democratic nomination with 63.8% over Washoe commission chair Alexis Hill.

 Background

 Nevada is considered to be a purple to slightly blue state at the federal and state levels, with neither party having control of all three branches of government.
 Apart from the governor, Nevada's lieutenant governor and state controller are Republicans.
 Nevada's attorney general, treasurer, and state secretary of state are Democrats.
-Despite this, Republican Donald Trump carried the state in the presidential election of 2024.
+Donald Trump won the state in 2024, becoming the first Republican presidential nominee to win the state since 2004.

 The Nevada Legislature is controlled by members of the Democratic Party, with a majority in both the state assembly and senate.
 The lieutenant governor, a Republican, serves as the president of the state senate but only votes in the case of a tie.
 At the federal level, both United States Senators and three out of four members of the United States House of Representatives from Nevada are Democrats.

 With the exception of 2018, Republicans have won every gubernatorial election in the state since 1998.